-- F9.1R Referral and reassessment requirements for a module shall be stated in the module specification.
-The requirements and standard of attainment expected from referral or reassessment shall be as demanding as the first assessment opportunity. - The module specification shall state where class attendance is mandatory for a second opportunity within an attempt or for a further attempt.
-Otherwise students may choose to attend taught classes in preparation for a second or further attempt at a module.
-Where class attendance is optional, students must, on enrolling on modules for the second assessment opportunity for the second or further attempt indicate whether they will attend classes. - F9.3RIt may not be possible to provide an opportunity for referral for some modules before the next occasion on which the module is run in its entirety.
-This will not affect student rights to a second assessment opportunity or second attempt, but it will affect the timing of that referral. - F9.4R Referral or reassessment is not permitted solely to improve a mark where a pass has already been achieved - F9.5R Reassessment for an award or for credit shall normally take place within a reasonable time and within the maximum length of the award route where this is specified or within any limits specified for the life of a module - F9.6R A candidate for reassessment may not demand reassessment in modules or components of assessment which are not being offered in the period concerned. - F9.7RReassessment of students for modules or awards recognised or accredited by professional or statutory bodies may be subject to restrictions on the number of times for which reassessment is permitted to achieve a specific named award - F9.8R Opportunities for reassessment for the purpose of obtaining university credit for assessed experiential learning shall be the same as in the assessment regulations for reassessment of modules - F9.9R Once a module has been passed, no further assessment opportunities are permitted. - F9.10R If students do not pass at the first assessment opportunity, they are referred to the second assessment opportunity.
-If the module is not passed at the
+- F9.1R Referral requirements for a module shall be stated in the module specification.
+The requirements and standard of attainment expected from referral or exceptionally permitted reassessment shall be as demanding as the first assessment opportunity. - F9.2R The module specification shall state where class attendance is mandatory for a second opportunity within an attempt or for a further exceptionally permitted second attempt.
+Where class attendance is optional, students must, on enrolling on modules for the second assessment opportunity or for an exceptionally permitted second attempt indicate whether they will attend classes. - F9.3R It may not be possible to provide an opportunity for referral for some modules before the next occasion on which the module is run in its entirety.
+This will not affect student rights to a second assessment opportunity or exceptionally permitted second attempt, but it will affect the timing of that referral. - F9.4R Referral or exceptionally permitted reassessment is not permitted solely to improve a mark where a pass has already been achieved. - F9.5R Exceptionally permitted reassessment for an award or for credit shall normally take place within a reasonable time and within the maximum length of the award route where this is specified or within any limits specified for the life of a module - F9.6R A candidate for an exceptionally permitted reassessment may not demand reassessment in modules or components of assessment which are not being offered in the period concerned. - F9.7R Exceptionally permitted reassessment of students for modules or awards recognised or accredited by professional or statutory bodies may be subject to restrictions on the number of times for which reassessment is permitted to achieve a specific named award

-- second assessment opportunity, the first attempt is not passed. - F9.11R No further reassessment is permitted on a failed module even where students wish to retake the module for a different award at a later date. - F9.12R An award board shall only permit students a third or further discretionary attempt(s) at a module in exceptional circumstances where it has accepted their extenuating circumstances already submitted in relation to that attempt where the module was not passed. - F9.13RUnless an award board permits a further attempt at a module, students failing the last permitted referral or reassessment on a standard or project module which is compulsory for a named award will have their registration for that award terminated by the University. - F9.14R Students submitting evidence for assessment under accredited experiential learning in accordance with the Academic Regulations shall be permitted up to four assessment opportunities and no further attempts.
-The timing of assessment opportunities shall normally coincide with the assessment opportunities on the module(s) for which the experiential learning is being considered. - F9.15R Capping of marks does not apply at levels 0 and 1. - F9.16P Link to http://acreq.uwe.ac.uk/ (guidance to examining boards) - F10 MODULE ASSESSMENT, REFERRALS AND REASSESSMENT - F10.1 Standard Module
+- F9.8R Opportunities for exceptionally permitted reassessment for the purpose of obtaining university credit for assessed experiential learning shall be the same as in the assessment regulations for reassessment of modules - F9.9R Once a module has been passed, no further assessment opportunities are permitted. - F9.10R If students do not pass at the first assessment opportunity, they are referred to the second assessment opportunity except as provided for in F12.1R below.
+If the module is not passed at the second assessment opportunity, the first attempt is not passed. - F9.11R No further reassessment is permitted on a failed module even where students wish to retake the module for a different award at a later date. - F9.12R An award board shall only permit students a second discretionary attempt at a module in exceptional circumstances where it has accepted their extenuating circumstances already submitted in relation to the first attempt where the module was not passed. - F9.13R Unless an award board permits a further discretionary second attempt at a module, students failing the last permitted referral on a standard or project module which is compulsory for a named award will have their registration for that award terminated by the University. - F9.14R Students submitting evidence for assessment under accredited experiential learning in accordance with the Academic Regulations shall be permitted up to two assessment opportunities and no further attempts.
+The timing of assessment opportunities shall normally coincide with the assessment opportunities on the module(s) for which the experiential learning is being considered. - F9.15R Capping applies at all levels.

+F10 MODULE ASSESSMENT, REFERRALS AND REASSESSMENT